You are here

 3. Assistant professors shall be elected in the proportion of one member per four assistant professors or fraction thereof in each faculty unit of the University.
 Such members shall be elected for two-year terms.

-4. One instructor shall be elected from each faculty unit of the University.
+4. Instructors shall be elected in the proportion of one member per eight intsructors or fraction thereof in each faculty unit of the University.
 Such members shall be elected for one-year terms.

 5. One adjunct faculty member shall be elected from each faculty unit of the University to serve a one-year term.
-Such members shall be elected for one-year terms.
+Such members shall be elected for two-year terms.

 Section 3.
 Election of Members